slusarz/dovecot-fts-flatcurve/README.md

 		     (integer, maximum 200; DEFAULT: 30)
  - `min_term_size` - The minimum number of characters in a term to index.
 		     (integer; DEFAULT: 2)
+ - `substring_search` - If enabled, allows substring searches (RFC 3501
+                        compliant).
+However, this requires significant
+                        additional storage space, so substring searches can be disabled, if necessary. ("yes" or "no"; DEFAULT:
+                        "yes")

 Example: